-At DeVry University - Ohio, the student to faculty ratio is 24 to 1.
+At DeVry University - Ohio, the student to faculty ratio is 19 to 1.
 Compared to the national average of 15 to 1, this is somewhat high.
 This could mean that class sizes may be larger than they are at other colleges or universities or that professors may be required to teach more classes.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

-The full-time faculty percentage at DeVry University - Ohio is 18%.
+The full-time faculty percentage at DeVry University - Ohio is 22%.
 This is lower than the national average of 47%.

-The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
-This rate is 26% for first-time, full-time students at DeVry University - Ohio, which is lower than the national rate of 33.3%.
+The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
+At DeVry University - Ohio this rate is 33%, which is about average when compared to the national rate of 33.3%.

-During the 2017-2018 academic year, there were 444 undergraduates at DeVry University - Ohio with 210 being full-time and 234 being part-time.
+During the 2017-2018 academic year, there were 384 undergraduates at DeVry University - Ohio with 195 being full-time and 189 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of DeVry University - Ohio, see our tuition and fees and room and board pages.

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At DeVry University - Ohio, approximately 70% of students took out student loans averaging $7,022 a year.
-That adds up to $28,088 over four years for those students.
+At DeVry University - Ohio, approximately 50% of students took out student loans averaging $6,996 a year.
+That adds up to $27,984 over four years for those students.